Semrush helps you:

 Compare Domains

 This isn’t a groundbreaking feature or anything.
-And it’s a feature that most other link analysis tools have.
-But it is a helpful feature that’s done well.
+And it’s a feature that most other good link analysis tools have.
+But it’s a helpful feature that Majestic has implemented well.

-Clique Hunter shows you domains that link to all of the sites that you just compared.
+Clique Hunter shows you domains that link to all the sites you just compared.
 Not just one.

 Why is this helpful?